 Gabriel A. Gallinate

-I am a Bolivian Linguist and a propspective PhD student in the Linguistics Programme at the University of Texas at Austin.
-I have attended the courses organized by LSSB since its creation and I was highly motivated to work with Amazonian languages from Bolivia eversince.
+I am a Bolivian Linguist and a PhD student in the Department of Lingusitics at the University of Texas at Austin.
 My research interests involve: phonetics, phonology, morphology and language documentation, particularly working with Maropa, a Takanan language, and Yuqui, a Tupí-Guaraní language.

 Oscar Rojas Villarroel

 My name is Oscar.
 I am an L1 speaker of South Bolivian Quechua, born and raised in Kewiña Pampa Quechua Community, Carrasco Province.
 I am a Quechua writer and a Bolivian linguist.
 I write stories that are orally narrated by elderly people in my community.
 My linguistic work involves language documentation and description, focusing on monolingual Quechua as it is spoken by elders.